istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/configurability/telemetry-api/index.md

   - disableSpanReporting: true
 {{</ text >}}

-In this case, tracing will be disabled for the `frontend.myapp` workload.
+In this case, tracing will be disabled for the `frontend` workload in the `myapp` namespace.
 Istio will still forward the tracing headers, but no spans will be reported to the configured tracing provider.

 {{< tip >}}